Kappa-Dev/Kami-JS/ReadME.txt

 #files:
-D3 directory : contain the D3 library and a modified D3 context menu library.
+-D3 directory : contain the D3 library and a modified D3 context menu library.
-LayeredGraph.js : contain the definition of a layered graph.
+-LayeredGraph.js : contain the definition of a layered graph.
-DynamicGraph.js : add a force layout to the Graph : it is the file you need to modify if you want to change the behaviour of the graphical graph.
+-DynamicGraph.js : add a force layout to the Graph : it is the file you need to modify if you want to change the behaviour of the graphical graph.
-GraphicGraph.js : add graphic UI and event listener for the layered graph.
-It also provide all the translation tool. jSonFormatter.js : give all the tool for importing and exporting Json file from and into the graph. kr.css : the css for Kami index.html : the main html frame from this tool.
+-GraphicGraph.js : add graphic UI and event listener for the layered graph.
+It also provide all the translation tool.
+-jSonFormatter.js : give all the tool for importing and exporting Json file from and into the graph.
+-kr.css : the css for Kami
+-index.html : the main html frame from this tool.
-*.json : a bunch of examle.
+-*.json : a bunch of examle.
-*.ka : an example of kappa code for sos_model.json lgpl-3.0.txt : the lgpl licence
+-*.ka : an example of kappa code for sos_model.json -lgpl-3.0.txt : the lgpl licence
-ReadME : this file
+-ReadME : this file

 #Demo :
 0/Run index.html